furkanonder/python-0.9.1/README.md

 ### Removed
 - Deleted the `shar` directory from the project structure.
-- Removed MS-DOS preprocessor directives
+- Removed MS-DOS specific codes and preprocessor directives
+- Removed THINK C specific codes and preprocessor directives

 ## Moved
 - Moved license texts from the source code to the `LICENSE` file.